Nordic Masters: Fallon Sherrock denied maiden PDC crown as Michael van Gerwen wins first title in 2021

 Michael van Gerwen ended his long wait for a first PDC title of 2021 as he came from behind to beat Fallon Sherrock 11-7 in the final of the Nordic Masters in Copenhagen on Saturday.

-The three-time world champion overcame Madars Razma 10-4 in his quarter-final earlier in the day before seeing off Premier League winner Jonny Clayton 11-7 in the semis.
+The three-time world champion beat Darius Labanauskas in Friday's first round before producing ton-plus averages to overcame Madars Razma 10-4 in his quarter-final earlier and see off Premier League winner Jonny Clayton 11-7 in the semis.

+He then came from 6-3 down against Sherrock in the final to reel off six straight legs and clinch his 16th World Series crown and first PDC title in 293 days.

 Nordic Masters: Saturday results